-As we read in the Jude 14-15, "Behold, the Lord cometh, with ten thousands of His saints, to execute judgement upon all."
-Luke 21:26-27 tell us, "the powers of heaven shall be shaken.
-And then shall they see the Son of Man coming in power and great glory.
+"The powers of heaven shall be shaken.
+And then shall they see the Son of man coming in a cloud with power and great glory."

 Of course, it is relatively easy for us, three thousand years after the psalm was written, to see in these verses things that would not possibly have been understood by those who were alive at the time.
 Taking account of that, we can perhaps well understand the puzzlement of those who heard or read the psalm.
 "Who is this King of Glory?"
 Can He be identified?
 Oh, yes!
 Of course He can!
 "The Lord strong and mighty, the Lord mighty in battle."
 The One Who fought the foe!
-In the words of SW Gandy,